 Customer service may be the most important part of keeping a business going.
-However, one-third of consumers say they would consider switching companies after just one instance of bad customer service.
+However, 49% of American consumers switched companies last year due to poor customer service.

 Obviously, this presents a problem if bad customer service is lurking on your website.
 You are losing customers without even knowing it.

 Bad customer service can come in all shapes and sizes, and whether you know it or not, it is on your website.
 You’re here, so you must know that you are losing your customers somewhere on your site.

 To make sure you can correct it even in places where you think your customers are happy, look for these attributes.

 Any negative language on your site will discourage customers.
 Whether it is general negativity in the site or in support conversations with customers, you should always remain positive.

 If you can’t help, and you just respond saying you “don’t know” the user is under the impression that your company isn’t qualified.

 Customer feedback is one of the most important things to keep up with.
 Bad customer service comes into play when your customers don’t feel valued.